 How do I know when a watermelon is ready to harvest?

-Harvest watermelons when the underside or belly of the fruit turns from a greenish white to buttery yellow or cream.
-This color change is especially pronounced on the dark green skinned varieties.
+Harvest when the underside or "belly" of the melon turns from a greenish white to buttery yellow or cream.
+This color change is especially pronounced on the dark green-skinned varieties.
+It is often less noticeable on lighter-skinned watermelons.
 In addition, the fruit tends to lose its slick appearance on top and becomes dull when ripe.

-For most individuals, thumping or tapping the melon is generally not a good indicator of ripeness.
+Thumping or tapping the melon is generally not a good indicator of ripeness.
 Rapping an immature melon with your knuckles produces a metallic ring.
 A ripe melon gives off a hollow or dull ring.
-While experienced home gardeners may be able to determine the maturity of watermelons using the thump test, most individuals will have difficulty differentiating between the sounds.
+Most individuals, however, have difficulty differentiating between the sounds.

 When harvesting watermelons, leave 2 inches of the stem on the fruit.
 Watermelons can be stored at room temperature for about one week and for two to three weeks at 50 to 60 degrees Fahrenheit.